All Episodes

 Yes, of course.

-I mean, the NEA is a wholly owned subsidiary of the Democrat Party, or maybe it's the other way around, but either one, they're joined at the hip.
+The NEA is a wholly owned subsidiary of the Democrat Party, or maybe it's the other way around, but either one, they're joined at the hip.

-So when you've got government schools, they're going to more than likely be in favor of pro big government candidates.
+So when you've got government schools, they're going to more than likely be in favor of pro-big government candidates.

 True.

-I mean, ex president you don't get the chance, but still the teachers didn't even really give us a choice as to if we wanted to go or not.
+I mean, ex-president, you don't get the chance, but still, the teachers didn't even really give us a choice as to if we wanted to go or not.

-And any time a president comes to a school, it's a big deal.
+And anytime a president comes to a school, it's a big deal.

 But it doesn't surprise me.

-I mean, for heaven's sakes.
+I mean, for heaven's sakes, they're teaching global warming.

-I mean, they're they're teaching global warming, I should say man-made global warming has fact in elementary school.
+I should say man-made global warming has fact in elementary school.

 So, you know, as Disraeli said, tyranny begins in the nursery.

-I'm getting off on another subject here, but I've long been an advocate of real school choice, and the only way you can have that, Aaron, in the final analysis, is to essentially move towards a more market-oriented system in schools, and the best way to do that is tuition tax credits, but that's a whole nother issue.
+And the only way you can have that, Aaron, in the final analysis is to essentially move towards a more market-oriented system in schools.

 Yeah.

-But I understand your frustration, and it's it's you know, until the tell the taxpayers of that school district and tell the parents of the kids in that school district raise a little cane, it isn't gonna change.
+And it's, you know, tell the taxpayers of that school district and tell the parents of the kids in that school district raise a little cane.

 True.

-I had uh another question or comment, too.
+I had another question or comment, too.

 Yeah, go ahead.

-Um the Hillary's uh health care issues.
+Hillary's health care issues.

 No, no, no.

-All right, thanks for the call, Aaron.
+Thanks for the call, Aaron.

 I appreciate it.